 - Add ground pork into a large bowl.
-Add 4 tablespoons water.
+Add 4 tablespoons of water.
 Mix well with a spatula until water is fully incorporated.

 - Add Shaoxing wine, light soy sauce, dark soy sauce, salt, sugar, grated ginger, cornstarch, and scallion.
 Mix well.

-- Heat peanut oil in a nonstick skillet over medium-high heat until hot.
+- Heat the oil in a medium-sized skillet over medium-high heat until hot.
 Turn to medium heat.

 - The best way to reheat the meatballs is by steaming, the same method used to cook them.
 The meatballs will be heated evenly and still be moist inside.
 Alternatively, you can use the microwave.
-Make sure the container has some liquid (leftover grease or 1 teaspoon water) inside.
-Please a loose lid on top and heat it up in the microwave.
+Make sure the container has some liquid (leftover grease or 1 teaspoon water) in it.
+Place a loose lid on top and heat it up in the microwave.

 - I reduced the salt from my original recipe, since I received some feedback stating the meatballs were too salty.
 I think the current salt level (1 1/4 teaspoons) is great if you serve the meatballs as a main dish with greens.
 If you want to serve it with rice, consider using 1 1/2 teaspoons of salt.